Hamburger Hill: Plot

-During lulls in the fighting the shrinking platoon chatters about social upheaval and unrest back home.
-Bienstock is devastated by a letter from his girlfriend, whose college friends have told her that it is immoral to remain with a soldier.
-A cassette tape from Beletsky's girlfriend moves Frantz when she mentions his name.
-Worcester describes the alienation and hostility from anti-war college students, and the breakdown of his marriage, on his return from a previous tour of duty.
-He tells of a good friend, whose son had been killed in Vietnam during the 1965 Battle of Ia Drang, who receives cruel phone calls gloating over his son's death.
+During lulls in the fighting the shrinking platoon discusses social upheaval and unrest back home.
+Bienstock is devastated by a letter from his girlfriend, whose college friends have branded her immoral for remaining with a soldier.
+Worcester describes the hostility he and his friends received from anti-war college students, and the breakdown of his marriage, on his return from a previous tour of duty.

-On day seven, returning downhill from their ninth assault, Frantz confronts a reporter, telling him he has more respect for the NVA they're fighting, and threatens to shoot him for taking pictures of his men.
-During the tenth assault, in torrential rain, Gaigin is killed while Beletsky and Doc are wounded.
-Doc tells Frantz and Motown to capture the hill so that they will at least have something to be proud of, then succumbs to his wounds moments before a medevac helicopter lands.
-Beletsky, despite having received a "million dollar wound," returns to the action.
+On the battle's seventh day, returning downhill from their ninth assault, Frantz vents his own hostility on a reporter, telling him he respects NVA they're fighting more than him, then threatens to shoot the reporter if he takes pictures when the hill is secured.
+During a tenth assault in torrential rain, Gaigin is killed while Beletsky and Doc are wounded.
+Doc tells Frantz and Motown to capture the hill so that they will at least have something to be proud of, then succumbs to his wounds.
+Beletsky returns to action despite having a "million dollar wound".

-The eleventh and final assault is mounted by troops whose bitterness and exhaustion is overcome by desperation and unit pride.
-The final enemy positions are overrun at heavy cost.
-Lieutenant Eden loses his right arm, while Murphy, Worcester, Motown, Bienstock and Languilli are killed.
-Frantz, stunned by the loss of so many friends, is dazed and wounded by an enemy bayonet.
-Beletsky, wounded but enraged, leads the final push to the summit where a bleeding and exhausted Frantz, Washburn and Beletsky sit together in the dirt as the battlefield finally goes silent.
+The eleventh and final assault, mounted by troops whose bitterness and exhaustion is overcome by desperation and unit pride, overruns the final enemy positions at heavy cost.
+Lieutenant Eden loses his right arm when his radioman is killed.
+Worcester stumbles back to Frantz and dies in his friend's arms.
+Murphy, Worcester, Motown, Bienstock and Languilli are also killed.
+A dazed Frantz joins Beletsky in an enraged final push to the summit where they join Washburn as the battlefield finally goes silent.

-Epilogue

-The movie epilogue is a poem by Major Michael Davis O'Donnell, January 1, 1970, Dak To, Vietnam which reads as follows: "If you are able, save for them a place inside of you and save one backward glance when you are leaving for the places they can no longer go.
+The film's epilogue is a poem by Major Michael Davis O'Donnell, written on January 1, 1970, at Đăk Tô: "If you are able, save for them a place inside of you and save one backward glance when you are leaving for the places they can no longer go.
 Be not ashamed to say you loved them, though you may not have always.
 Take what they have left and what they have taught you with their dying and keep it with your own.
 And in that time when men decide and feel safe to call the war insane, take one moment to embrace those gentle heroes you left behind."